 Increasing the number and level of trainings of our members and volunteers who organize and deliver thousands of DIY bike-travel experiences throughout the year and across the country.

-Building on the success of our Bike Travel Weekend (BTW)/Bike Your Park Day (BYPD) format by expanding it two BTWs and one BYPD.
+Building on the success of our Bike Travel Weekend (BTW)/Bike Your Park Day (BYPD) format by expanding it to two BTWs and one BYPD.

 A summary of specific Goal #2 objectives and metrics includes:

 Grow the current guided tours program to 3,000 participants (from just under 1,700 currently).
 We will complement these tours with a series of up to 10 supported bike overnights all around the US, serving 75 to 200 individuals per event, bringing together bike travel newcomers and veterans.